-Step Action 1 Does the customer have incontinent episodes daily OR no voluntary control?
-If YES, STOP.
+Step Action 1 Does the customer have incontinent episodes daily OR no voluntary control? • If YES, STOP.
 Give the customer a score of 3.
 If NO, continue to step 2.
 NOTE Score customers who rely on catheters, intermittent catheterization, or ostomies as totally incontinent of bladder.

-Does the customer have incontinent episodes one or more times per week, but not daily?

-If No, continue to step 3.

-Does the customer have incontinent episodes less than weekly?
+2 Does the customer have incontinent episodes one or more times per week, but not daily? • If YES, STOP.
+Give the customer a score of 2. • If No, continue to step 3.
+3 Does the customer have incontinent episodes less than weekly? • If YES, STOP.
+Give the customer a score of 1.
 If NO, continue to step 4.

-Does the customer have complete voluntary control, stress incontinence, or dribbling?

-If NO, the customer meets some scoring criteria above, go back to step 1.
+4 Does the customer have complete voluntary control, stress incontinence, or dribbling? • If YES, STOP.
+Give the customer a score of 0. • If NO, the customer meets some scoring criteria above, go back to step 1.
+NOTE Score those who receive dialysis and do not urinate as continent.

-Term Definitions Bladder Continence The customer's ability to voluntarily control the discharge of body waste from the bladder Bowel Continence The customer's ability to voluntarily control the discharge of body waste from the bowel.
+Term Definitions Bladder Continence The customer's ability to voluntarily control the discharge of body waste from the bladder The customer's ability to voluntarily control the discharge of body waste from the bowel.
 The customer's inability to prevent the escape of small amounts of bowel or bladder contents during activities such as coughing, sneezing, lifting, or laughing.